eleanorfrajka/ifmeo/content/documents/student-advisor.md

 Specific guidelines for BSc and MSc students in the EO group (updated 2024).
 See also the [Meetings and Scheduling](../meetings) document.

-1. **Shared OwnCloud** folder.
-All UHH students should have access to OwnCloud.
-At the start of your dissertation work, we will create a folder (named, e.g. FirstnameLastname_MSc or FirstnameLastname_BSc) for progress reports and updates.
+1. **Shared Git repository**.
+All UHH students should have access to [gitlab](https://gitlab.rrz.uni-hamburg.de) or can alternatively use [github.com](https://github.com).
+At the start of your dissertation work, we will create a shared repository (named, e.g. FirstnameLastname_MSc or FirstnameLastname_BSc) for code, progress reports and writing.

+2. **Code**.
+Open science and reproducibility are important elements of good research practice (see the [DFG code for Good Research Practice](https://www.dfg.de/en/principles-dfg-funding/basics-and-principles-of-funding/good-scientific-practice)).
+You will be expected to use Git to document your work.
+Given that Matlab is not openly available, you will be expected to work in a programming language such as Python.

 2. **Regular meetings:** For BSc and MSc students actively working on their dissertations, I suggest 30-minute meetings up to every-other week.
 Please arrive prepared, including starting the meeting with a short list of items to be discussed.
+Note that at the beginning of your work within the ExO group, we will discuss what your expected timeframe is for "actively working" on your dissertation.
+The BSc topic should be completed within about 3 months; the MSc topic within about 6 months.
+Longer (more involved) topics may be available by arrangement.
     - Bi-weekly (every other week) for 30 min, to be scheduled on a term basis.
 During periods where the student anticipates limited progress, meetings should be cancelled.
     - Weekly group meetings, to be scheduled on a term basis.

-3. **Regular report of progress:** Within 1 day after an individual meeting, please digitally share a short progress report to the OwnCloud folder.
-This can be the slides that you use during the meeting as well as notes from the meeting on next steps.
+3. **Regular report of progress:** Within 1 day after an individual meeting, please digitally share a short set of notes including actions in your git repository.
+These may be stored as a markdown file with notes from the meeting, or pdf of your slides from the meeting.
 The compilation of these reports provide a record of progress through time.
 Name your file something sensible that promotes organisation, e.g.: *YYYYMMDD-Lastname-dissupdate.pdf*.
 Suggested headings are:
     - Agenda for meeting
     - Scientific content (e.g., action items from last meeting, aim of work since last meeting, progress since last meeting).
     - Next steps, including any action items carried forward